LinuxCommandLibrary

 Panes

 Panes split a window into multiple terminal areas.
-Each pane runs independently.
+Each pane runs its own independent shell.

 KeyDescription